 Invite a couple of friends over and cook dinner together.
 Find some interesting recipes online or invent your own dishes.

-Visiting an escape room is a great way to spend time with friends, but if there isn’t an escape room near you or you want to save some money, why not set up your own at home?
+Visiting an escape room is a fantastic way to spend time with friends, but if there isn’t an escape room near you or you want to save some money, why not set up your own at home?
 You can find a free mission at Escape Team.
 Extra missions only cost a few dollars each.